-When I took Drivers Ed, we had a whole section on reading and understanding a map which required our team to use one to plan a trip and answer quiz questions.
+When I took Drivers Ed (100 years ago, lol), we had a whole section on reading and understanding a map which required our team to use one to plan a trip and answer quiz questions.
 This was a great life skill.
 I feel like so many of these “old school” skills are fading away.
 To this day, I prefer a paper map over GPS.
 Just like I would rather read a real book over one on my kindle.
-Usually on a big trip now, I use the GPS but still follow along on the map, it comforts me.
-Several times when the GPS directions have been wonky, the map has saved our butts!
+Now on a big trip, I usually use the GPS but still follow along on the map.
+It comforts me.
+Several times when the GPS directions have been wonky or we have lost signal, the map has saved our butts!

-One year we bought a children’s illustrated atlas of the US and told our kids they got to help plan our summer vacation.
+One year when our kids were young, we bought a children’s illustrated atlas of the US and told them that they got to help plan our summer vacation.
 The only boundary was that since it was just a week, we had to pick one section of the country to work within.

-Mark and I did our first wine tasting on our Honeymoon in 1990 at of all places Epcot’s French pavillion.
+My husband and I did our first wine tasting on our Honeymoon in 1990 at of all places Epcot’s French pavilion.
 It became our thing.
 Michigan has a lot of wineries so that provided easy access for us to continue this pursuit.

 Every year the Wine council releases a Michigan Wine Magazine that is full of articles on wineries and best of all maps!
-We would grab the new issue each spring and read through it until it became dog-eared.
-The maps illustrate different quadrants of the state and noted all the wineries in that area.
-Whenever we had the opportunity to do some exploring we would take the magazine, flip open to the appropriate area map and adventure our way to a wine tasting or two.
-These explorations took us in cirlcles, on wrong turns and dead ends sometimes, but that was half the fun.
-I still love both that magazine and wine tasting adventures.
+We grab the new issue each spring and read through it until it becomes dog-eared.
+The maps illustrate different quadrants of the state and note all the wineries in that area.
+Whenever we have the opportunity to do some exploring we flip open the magazine to the appropriate area map and meander our way to a wine tasting or two.
+These explorations have taken us in circles, on wrong turns and dead ends sometimes, but that was half the fun.
+I still love these wine tasting Map-Ventures.

 Apparently I have passed the map passion on to my daughter as well.
-One of the first big trips that she and Austin took together was a driving trip to the Upper Penninsula of Michigan.
+One of the first big trips that she and her fella took together was a driving trip through the Upper Penninsula of Michigan.
 They drove around following the map and finding cool places to hike and explore.
 Just letting the trip unfold, like their map.
 It’s good to know that Map-ventures live on.